Requirement: Set Item Level Permission in SharePoint Online List.

 When you want to restrict all items in a list either with read or edit access to only those who created that item, You can utilize Item-level permission settings in SharePoint Online!
-E.g. You have a personal assets declaration list, that should be viewable only to you, other users shouldn’t be able to see your entries.
+E.g., You have a personal assets declaration list, that should be viewable only to you, and other users shouldn’t be able to see your entries.
 Likewise, you have a request tracking system list and want to provide edit capabilities to currently logged-in user’s entries but not to items created by other users.
 (Although you can filter the list view with “Created by” equals [Me]” it doesn’t actually hide the list item in places like “Search”).

 How to enable item-level permissions in SharePoint Online?

 To set Item-Level permissions for a list, do the following: